akberenz/sgtfrog/README.md

 * Hide entered giveaways
 * Skip confirmation dialog when hiding games
 * Show the chance of winning each giveaway
+* Add search buttons to quickly search for similar titles
+* Add search box to navigation to find giveaways from any page
 * Add additional badges to giveaway listings (Recent and Wishlist)
 * Recolor existing badges to increase distinction
 * Hide 'My Giveaways' section on sidebar (Still available under navigation dropdown)